-- Participation in a 3 hour seminar.
-The next seminar will be held on Friday, October 14, 1:00-4:00 pm in MUB 334-336.
+- Participation in a three-hour seminar.
+The next seminar will be held on Friday, September 22, 2023, 1:10-4:00pm in MUB Room 162.

 Modules must be completed prior to participation in the seminar.
 Successful completion of the training requires completion of both components.